learn-co-students/ruby-objects-has-many-lab-online-web-sp-000/README.md

 Because of the has many/belongs to relationship between your classes, the `Artist` tests, i.e. the tests in `spec/artist_spec.rb`, rely on some code in the `Song` class and vice versa.
+You will have to build out both the classes as you go.
 The same is true of the tests for the `Author` and `Post` classes.
 So, as you proceed through solving this lab, you will go back and forth between coding in `Artist` and `Song` and between coding in `Author` and `Post`.

 We recommend starting out by getting some of the initial `Artist` tests passing and switching to write code in the `Song` class as directed by the test output.